cityssm/tip-of-the-month/README.md

 Working in IT, questions come across our desks every day.
-Some of those questions may seem trivial to someone with a bit of savvy in the subject matter, but the simple answers can sometimes drastically change how a coworker does their work and solves their problems.
+Some of those questions may seem trivial to someone with a bit of savvy in the subject matter, but the simple answers can sometimes drastically change how the person asking does their work and solves their problems.

 Rather than just sending then discarding those mini how-tos,